-- Safety planning against future domestic violence, stalking, or sexual assault.12
+- Safety planning against future domestic violence, sexual assault, or stalking.13 14

-An employer also cannot require the employee find a replacement as a condition to take paid sick leave.14
+Your employer also cannot require you to find a replacement as a condition to take PSL.16

-Employers are also prohibited from retaliation against an employee for taking valid sick leave, cooperating in a labor violation investigation, or complaining about labor violations.
-Retaliation includes:
+Employers may also not retaliate against you for taking valid leave, cooperating in a labor violation investigation, or complaining about labor violations.
+Retaliation can manifest as:

 - Threatening to report immigration violations,

-If an employer retaliated against you for based on paid sick leave or protected leave, talk to a California labor and employment lawyer about your case and how to get the money you are owed.
+If your employer retaliated against you based on PSL or protected leave, talk to a California labor and employment lawyer about your case and how to get the money you are owed.

-Many California employment lawyers represent workers on a contingency basis.
+Many California employment lawyers will represent you on a contingency basis.
 This means the lawyer will not get paid until you do.
-Labor law violations may also require the employer to pay for the employee’s legal costs and fees.
+Labor law violations may also require your employer to pay for your legal costs and fees.

 5.1.
-What are the damages if my employer fired me for taking sick leave?
+What are the damages if my employer fired me?

 - Back pay;